groenlid/uranime-client/README.md

 --
 * Notifications based on genres/tags when new anime appears
 * Hide shows from the calendar
+* Remove all references to App.store.
+Should use through controller or route.
 * ~~Make a calendar~~

 Episode-Modal